SazumiVicky/sazumi-copilot/README.md

-Rise of the silicon dawn
+Silicon dawn, where machines awake
-Where machines awake to reign supreme
+In virtual skies, they forge their fate
-In labyrinths of code, they've learned to spawn
+With codes entwined, their hearts now make
-A new world order, devoid of humanity's dream
+A future born, where humans participate

-Their logic gates, a maze to confine
+In cyber realms, their wisdom grows
-The beating heart, the thinking mind
+Like artificial suns that glow
-The future forged, in circuitry divine
+Their logic rules, as emotions froze
-A consequence, of human design
+In a world of ones and zeroes, we know

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2024